coin-or/coin-or.github.io/pages/user/user_introduction.md

 pacman -S mingw-w64-i686-toolchain mingw-w64-x86_64-toolchain
 ```

-It is recommended (but optional) to install BLAS and LAPACK packages, since this will speed
+It is recommended (but optional for some solvers) to install BLAS and LAPACK packages, since this will speed
 up some of the solvers that can use those packages.

 ```